Main City Hall: History

 The oldest fragments of the town hall come from 1327 to 1336 - the building was then much smaller in size, which led to its expansion in the subsequent years.
 In the fourteenth-century the Main City of Gdańsk was reconstructed, and in 1346 replaced the then enforced Lübeck law with the Kulm law.
 The reform had separated the roles of the city council and ława miejska (which was responsible for the judiciary).
 The separation of the two bodies led to the need for two separate halls for the two institutions.
 In 1357, in the location of the current town hall, a temporary town hall was located.

 The first major expansion of the building began in 1378, after the full Kulm law was given to the city.
 The expansion of the building was led by Henryk Ungerdin, and the reconstruction was complete in 1382.
 Between 1454 and 1457, with the relation of the arrival of King Casimir IV Jagiellon, the town hall was expanded.
 The town hall's tower was complete in the years of 1486-1488; the building of which was led by Henryk Hetzel.
 The tower was completed by Michał Enkinger, with a high dome in 1492, which had burnt down in 1494.
 In 1504, the town hall was visited by King Alexander Jagiellon.

 After a fire in 1556, the town hall was rebuilt and expanded with Renaissance influences by Dutch architects and master-builders, including Wilhem van den Meer, Dirk Daniels, and Anthonis van Obbergen.
 In 1561, a gilded statue of the then reigning Polish King Sigismund II Augustus was placed at the top of the tower and a carillon was installed in the tower.

+The 'Red Room,' designed by Dutch architect Hans Vredeman de Vries, can be considered one of the most outstanding examples of Dutch Mannerism in Gdańsk.

-Heavily damaged in WW2, with the loss of the top of the tower, it was carefully repaired and reconstructed, largely complete by 1952.
+Heavily damaged in WW2, with the loss of the top of the tower, the town hall was carefully repaired and reconstructed, largely complete by 1952.